-The unnamed population of St Luke's church constitutes a large skeletal assemblage of the later post medieval period.
-Useful comparisons in assemblage composition of the later post-medieval period.
+The unnamed population of St Luke's church constitutes a large skeletal assemblage of the later post-medieval period.
 Useful comparisons in assemblage composition, stature and some skeletal pathologies may be made with the growing number of burial assemblages known from this period.
 By virtue of the low resolution methodology used, comparison between other pathology prevalences cannot be made.